Skip to content

 Result

 You may be protected in the other public service pension scheme that you were a member of.
 The administrators of that scheme can tell you how your pension is affected.
-If you transferred that pension to the LGPS before 1 October 2023, your protection may also have transferred.
-It will take some time for your LGPS pension fund to get the information it needs to work out how you are affected.
+If you transfer that pension to the LGPS, your protection may also transfer.
+If you transferred before 1 October 2023, it will take some time for your LGPS pension fund to get the information it needs to work out how you are affected.
+If you transferred after 1 October 2023, you should have been told how the transfer would affect your protection before you made your decision to transfer.

 The benefits you build up after the gap won't be protected.
 However, If you built up separate benefits before the gap (between 1 April 2014 and 31 March 2022), they will be protected if they are kept separate from the benefits you build up after the gap.

-If you take your pension after 1 October 2023, your pension fund will check whether the pension you built up in the remedy period would have been higher in the final salary scheme when you take your pension.
-If it would have been, you'll automatically receive an addition to your pension.
+You are protected.
+When you take your pension after 1 October 2023, your pension fund checks whether the pension you built up in the remedy period would have been higher in the final salary scheme.
+If it would have been, your pension increases.
 Many members won't see an increase because the pension they built up in the career average scheme is higher than what they would have built up in the final salary scheme.

 YOU ARE NOT AFFECTED